Wh-questions

 What go broken?

-The table. - We cannot ask about the adjective complements of linking
+- We cannot ask about the adjective complements of linking

 verbs such as appear, grow, become, seem etc. We